chn-will-liu/AngularDashboard/README.md

   - Calculate scale

     - Calculate `scaleX` and `scaleY`.
 If the aspect ratio of the lane bounding box is greater than the container's, use `scaleX`, otherwise use `scaleY` as the scale factor
-    - Scaling will be applied with transform origin set to the lane boundind box's `(left, top)` point
+    - Scaling will be applied with transform origin being set to the lane bounding box's `(left, top)` corner

   - Calculate `[tx, ty]` for `translate()` after scaling